Use the Information Below to Plan for APHA 2021

 - Register and submit payment for the Annual Meeting.

 - Generate a letter of invitation using your registration ID from your confirmation letter.
-No longer available for APHA 2019.

 (If you have not registered but require a letter of invitation, please email APHA.)